Mahvash: Career

 She published a book in 1957 which she termed an "autobiography" which was entitled Secrets of Sexual Fulfillment (Raz-e Kamyabi-ye Jensi).
-This book was more of a sex manual had pictures of her in a bathing suit and was published and widely distributed despite being prosecuted for the book in June 1960.
+This book was more of a sex manual, had pictures of her in a bathing suit, and was published and widely distributed despite being prosecuted for the book in June 1960.
 It seems that Mahvash's ability to speak to the marginalized majority absolved her of her forays into prostitution and other publicly indecent behavior.

-When Mahvash died in a car accident in 1961, her public funeral went was the largest of its day in Iran, with thousands of Iranians on the streets to mark her death.
+When Mahvash died in a car accident in 1961, her public funeral was the largest of its day in Iran, with thousands of Iranians on the streets to mark her death.
 Iranian religious authorities were reluctant to permit her burial in a Muslim cemetery because as an entertainer she was considered unclean and unchaste; because of the large crowd mourning her death they relented.

 She is buried in the Ibn Babawayh Cemetery in Tehran.